 - obtaining or providing legal services (including representation) in actual or anticipated litigation.

-Where legal advice is given by an in-house lawyer during the course of or in response to an internal investigation, legal professional privilege may still attach to that advice, provided the in-house lawyer was a qualified lawyer acting in the capacity of an independent professional adviser.
-Independence is crucial.
-In order to promote such independence, in-house lawyers should maintain their practising certificates, maintain secure files that are separate from the remainder of the organisation, and ensure their legal and non-legal work functions are separated as much as possible.
+Where legal advice is given by an in-house lawyer during the course of or in response to an internal investigation, legal professional privilege may still attach to that advice, provided the in-house lawyer was a qualified lawyer acting in the capacity of a lawyer, not in some other capacity (such as an executive giving an opinion on a commercial matter).
+Matters affecting the independence of a lawyer may inform the capacity in which the lawyer is acting, which in turn may inform the dominant purpose of the relevance communication, although independence of itself is no longer considered a standalone requirement in establishing privilege over communications with in-house lawyers.
+Given the continuing relevance of independence in-house lawyers should maintain their practising certificates, maintain secure files that are separate from the remainder of the organisation, and ensure their legal and non-legal work functions are separated as much as possible.

-The UK decision Property Alliance Group Limited v The Royal Bank Of Scotland Plc EWHC 1557 (Ch) potentially offers some further guidance.
+The UK decision 1 EWHC 1557 (Ch) potentially offers some further guidance.
 There, the Court considered whether communication with regulatory bodies in the course of an investigation was capable of attracting privilege.
 It held that disclosure by individuals and entities to regulators will not necessarily result in a waiver of privilege if it occurs confidentially and for the limited purpose of the ongoing investigation.
 Such communications and disclosures are capable of retaining privilege on the basis they are subject to a limited waiver in respect of the relevant regulatory body only.
 However, importantly, the privilege may be lost if the party claiming privilege later seeks to rely on the findings of the regulatory body with which it communicated.

 Where an investigation deals with cross-border subject matter, the company should take into account the fact that rules regarding privilege can vary between jurisdictions, so that communications protected by privilege in Australia may not receive the same treatment elsewhere.